HCPSS/schoolsites-help/_posts/2014-07-15-existing-staff.md

 category: staff
 ---

-Your site should already have a School Staff page with all staff members listed.
+Your site should already have a School Staff page with staff members listed.

 To change a staff member, go to the "our staff" item in the navigation.
 Then, hover over the department you'd like to edit.
 Click on the gear cog to open up the editor.